 Cambodia: An Angkor Photo Diary Plus Helpful Tips

-I have recently come across my old laptop and hard drive from my round the world trip and found a handful of photos from when I was in Cambodia.
-I was only in Siem Reap for a few days to visit the temples so I only have photos of my time at Angkor Wat.
-I thought I would share a photo diary as well the memories I can recall from my time in Cambodia.
+Recently I came across my old laptop and hard drive from my round the world trip and found a handful of the photos I took from when I was in Angkor Wat.
+I thought I would share photos, memories, andhttps://www.rtwgirl.com/tam-coc-vietnam/ some helpful tips from my experience in visiting the temples.

 Sunrise at Angkor Wat!
 A must when visiting the temples

 This temple was closed off but I went up to see the view.
 I know!
 Bad!